egoughnour/ham-whisperer/README.md

 # Quick Start

-1. Create a virtual environment (Python 3.10 or lower).
+1. Create a virtual environment (Python 3.10 or lower [to keep whisper happy]).
 2. Activate the environment (`source virtualenv/bin/activate`).
 3. Install the application `ffmpeg` .
 (Depending on OS you might be able to use `brew` .)
 4. Install python dependencies via `pip install -r requirements.txt` .
 5. Update `run_this.py` to reflect the .wav and JSON files you wish to process.
-6. Execute `python run_this.py`.
+6. Execute `python run_this.py` within your virtual environment.
 This may take a short while depending on the model you select and whether you have a GPU.
 The default model is medium.
 7. (_Work In Progress_) iterate over the transcript and timestamp data to select the clips you want.